Reminders during COVID-19

 UF Health The Villages® Hospital adheres to a number of measures designed to protect our patients, visitors and staff.
 Thank you for placing your trust in us to meet your health care needs.

-- One visitor per patient is allowed in the hospital for the duration of the patient's stay.
+- Two visitors per patient (one visitor at a time) are allowed for the duration of the patient's stay.

 - No one under the age of 18 is permitted to visit in the hospital.

-- All patients and visitors will continue to be medically screened, including temperature checks, at hospital entrances upon arrival.
+- All visitors will continue to be medically screened at hospital entrances upon arrival.
+Those who are determined to be a potential risk will be turned away.

 - Visitors and staff are required to wear face masks at all times while in the hospital.